MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-add-on-apps.md

 Add-on apps are developed using extensions and the modern development tools based on Visual Studio Code.
 Add-on apps can be published through Microsoft AppSource, as configurable pre-built apps that can be applied on individual customer environments in [!INCLUDE[d365_bus_central_md](../includes/d365_bus_central_md.md)].

 <!-- INSERT VIDEO:
-Objective: Introducing add on apps (modern tools, integration points, rich base, “easy to publish”) New video that needs to be created -->
+Objective: Introducing add on apps (modern tools, integration points, rich base, "easy to publish") New video that needs to be created -->

 ### Examples of some of the current Add-on apps on AppSource are: